 - Bachelor of Science in Geography (Honours).
 University of Liverpool

-My substantive area of expertise lies in interdisciplinary and applied environmental research, with special emphasis on the drivers, and impacts, of demographic, social, and environmental change as they affect remote and rural communities, especially in forested landscapes.
+My substantive area of expertise lies in interdisciplinary and applied environmental research, with special emphasis on the drivers, and impacts, of demographic, social, and environmental change as they affect rural and remote communities.
 It is research firmly couched in the ideals of community engagement and participation.
-A feature of my work conducted in Canada, Mexico, and Bolivia has been the dissemination of research knowledge in forms easily accessed and understood by participating communities and wider civil society.
-My goal is to move knowledge into the arenas of practice and policy, where it can be of specific value in supporting rural communities.
+My goal is to move knowledge into the arenas of practice and policy, where it can be of specific value in supporting partner communities.

-My research is largely ethnographic in nature, with a geographic focus on Mexico, Latin America, and Canada (although I’m interested in the above themes no matter where they might unfold).
+My work takes place predominantly in Mexico, Latin America, and Canada (although I’m interested in the above themes no matter where they might unfold).
 I work in regions where a strong interdependency exists between biological and cultural diversity.

-I’m particularly interested in learning more about how remote and rural communities respond to the challenges and opportunities presented by globalized change (i.e. global environmental change, economic and cultural globalization).
-This includes community-driven innovations, especially those targeted at or directly involving youth, to adapt customary systems of governance and resource use.
+I’m particularly interested to learn about community responses to globalized change (the entanglement of global environmental change, economic and cultural globalization, colonial histories, neoliberal policies).
+This includes community efforts to adapt and innovate customary systems of governance and resource use.

 - The Future of Forest Work and Communities (SSHRC Connection Grant, Applicant) (2017-2018)